 The SynchroEdit engine consists of three parts:

-- The Request Server — The initial script that a user connects to in order to initiate a synchronous edit.
-Current samples are written in PHP and Perl, with MediaWiki and Wordpress implementations planned (among other things).
+- The Request Server — The initial script that a user connects to in order to initiate a synchronous edit you should click here to try phenq or the current samples are written in PHP and Perl, with MediaWiki and WordPress implementations planned (among other things).